 Surtur: But Ragnarok has already begun!
 You cannot stop it!
 I am Asgard's doom, and so are you!
 All will suffer, all will burn!

-Thor: Oh, that's intense.
-You know to be honest, seeing you grow really big and set fire to a planet would be quite the spectacle.
-But it looks like I'll have to choose Option B, where I bust out of these chains, knock that tiara off your head, and stash you away in Asgard's vault.
+Thor: That's intense.
+To be honest, seeing you grow really big and set fire to a planet would be quite the spectacle.
+But it looks like I'm gonna have to choose Option B, where I bust out of these chains, knock that tiara off your head, and stash it away in Asgard's vault.

 - While escaping Surtur's pet dragon, Thor plants Mjolnir on the dragon's lower jaw, effectively pinning it to the ground.Thor: Stay!